summitgao/SAR_Change_Detection_NR_ELM/README.md

 Feng Gao,  Junyu Dong, Bo Li, Qizhi Xu, Cui Xie.

-Change Detection from Synthetic Aperture Radar Images Based on Neighborhood-Based Ratio and Extreme Learning Machine

-Journal of Applied Remote Sensing.
+Change Detection from Synthetic Aperture Radar Images Based on Neighborhood-Based Ratio and Extreme Learning Machine. *Journal of Applied Remote Sensing*.
 10(4), 2016.

 The demo has not been well organized.
 Please contact me if you meet any problems.

-Email: gaofeng@ouc.edu.cn
+**Please cite our paper if you use our codes.
+Thanks!**

+If you have any queries, please do not hesitate to contact me (gaofeng AT ouc.edu.cn).

+More codes can be obtained from http://feng-gao.cn

 注意事项：